BrandonJChan/Brandon_Portfolio/README.md

 Softwares used: R (tidyverse)
 - Performed clustering analysis on the Principal Componenets from NBA player tracking statistics and my personal Spotify listening history
 - Clustered NBA players by playstyle and clustered my Spotify artists by sound profile
-- Taught data science concepts and presented cluster analysis to all coworkers at my internship
+- Taught data science concepts and presented cluster analysis to all coworkers at summer internship
 <br/>

 <div align="center">